bssabharwal/credit-card-churn-predict-eda/README.md

 #### Next steps
 What suggestions do you have for next steps?
+The next steps are to use the range of models as listed in Methodology section above to improve the results from the baseline results discussed above.

 #### Outline of project